An Ounce of Prevention

 Reduce employee theft and boost your bottom line

-After my workshop on loss prevention and at Franchise Update's Multiunit Franchising conference this past April in Scottsdale, attendees made their desire clear for more information on the topic--and for specific tactics they could employ to improve profitability.
+After my workshop on loss prevention and security at Franchise Update's Multiunit Franchising conference this past April in Scottsdale, attendees made their desire clear for more information on the topic--and for specific tactics they could employ to improve profitability.
 After all, every dollar not lost to employee or customer theft (or some other form of controllable loss), falls directly to the bottom line.

-Studies show annual losses from employee theft in the sector cost owners between $20 billion and $40 billion annually, a figure that continues to rise each year--and that as many as 30 percent of the businesses that fail in a given year are harmed by losses caused by crime from employees or outsiders.
+Studies show annual losses from employee theft in the retail sector cost owners between $20 billion and $40 billion annually, a figure that continues to rise each year--and that as many as 30 percent of the businesses that fail in a given year are harmed by losses caused by crime from employees or outsiders.
 Major steps in reducing these types of losses can begin in two major areas: 1) site selection and 2) hiring.

 1) Site selection